 Protect Your Rights to Compensation After a T-Bone Collision

 If you suffer injuries in a car crash, you should take immediate action to hold the other motorist accountable for their actions and recover the maximum compensation you deserve.
 If you don’t collect sufficient evidence or hire a Dallas T-bone collision lawyer to handle your case, you could end up with a denied insurance claim or lowball settlement offer.
 Follow the steps below to help ensure a favorable outcome.

-Step 2: Ask for the other driver’s name, contact information, license details, and auto insurance details.
+Step 2: Ask for the other driver’s name, contact information, license details, and auto insurance details but be careful about what else you say.
 Also, collect the same information from other drivers involved in the crash.
 You might think it was one person’s fault, but it could be someone else entirely or multiple people to blame.
 It’s best if you have everyone’s details, so you’re able to file a claim with the appropriate insurance company.

 Step 3: Take pictures of the scene, including vehicle damage, debris, skid marks, damage to property, and other relevant evidence you can find.